How to Deter and Get Rid of Pigeons

 Scare tape is a reflective material that’s attached to tape which you can tie to railings, pergolas and gutters etc.

-In theory, the reflective tape should scare off the pigeons but in reality, they get used to the tape and ignore it.
+In theory, the reflective tape should scare off the pigeons but from what I’ve seen and tests done by our clients, the birds get used to the tape and ignore it.

 Electric Shock Pigeon Deterrent Products